getcarina/getcarina.com/_getting-started/2016-10-31-create-kubernetes-cluster.md

 This tutorial shows you how to get your first containerized application up and running on Carina in a minimal amount of time.

-No prior knowledge of containers or Docker is necessary.
+No prior knowledge of containers, or Docker is necessary.
 This tutorial works on Linux, Mac, and Windows.

-**Note**: This guide uses the graphical user interface to create a cluster.
-To use the command line interface, see [Getting started with the Carina CLI]({{ site.baseurl }}/docs/getting-started/getting-started-carina-cli/).
+**Note**: This guide uses the website to create a cluster.
+To use the command-line interface, see [Getting started with Kubernetes and the Carina CLI]({{ site.baseurl }}/docs/getting-started/create-kubernetes-cluster-with-cli/).

 ### Sign up for Carina